jsbravoc/tcp_file_transfer/README.md

 # Python TCP File Transfer
-Implementation of one-to-many file transfer in Python
+Implementation of server-client file transfer (one-to-many) in Python using TCP Sockets.